awez/amirrajan.github.com/a-dark-room/index.md

 **March 13, 2014: Back in the Top 10, iPad Release**

 I woke up this morning.
 Awake, head throbbing, vision blurry ;-).
 Checked my app rank...
 A Dark Room made it into the top 10 RPGs... and finally cracked the top 200 in the overall Games category.
 Back to testing the iPad/Universal version of the game.

+<a id="top6"> </a>

+**March 15, 2014: A Dark Room is Ranked 6th Under RPGs**

+For the past two days, A Dark Room has gotten ~200 downloads.
+I haven't done any recent marketing of the game to result in that kind of spike.
+True, the game made it into the top 10 spot a couple of days ago... but I didn't experience this kind of spike the last time it was there.

+The only thing I can think of was that the web version of the game got 1000+ upvotes in an AskReddit thread: [Reddit, what is a fun webgame I can sink a lot of time into?](http://www.reddit.com/r/AskReddit/comments/20al3n/reddit_what_is_a_fun_webgame_i_can_sink_a_lot_of/?sort=top).
+Micheal mentioned that there was also an iOS version of the game within the thread comments...
+I still don't think it could have such an impact given that the [comment was buried way way down in the post](http://www.reddit.com/r/AskReddit/comments/20al3n/reddit_what_is_a_fun_webgame_i_can_sink_a_lot_of/cg1s9ho).
+Maybe it did...
+I have no idea.

+Also.
+This dev blog was linked to in the following newsletters (I received emails and tweets from a couple of readers): [RubyMotion Dispatch](http://rubymotiondispatch.com/) and [TapFame's](https://tapfame.com/) Newsletter.
+Again, I don't think that such a spike could come from these distributions (I may be wrong).

+Regardless, it didn't last.
+A Dark Room's rank is back down to number 8.
+The iPad update is in the App Store review process, and will hopefully be released to the public next week (and hopefully without that dreaded first day crash I experienced and still can't explain).
+Perhaps the combined downloads from iPhone and iPad will bring up the ranking again.
+From what I hear, getting into the top 5 in your category is a big deal... and from the looks of it you have to be bringing in over 200 downloads for a solid week to break into that spot number 5 (in the RPG category... no telling what you have to be bringing in to get a top spot in another category).

+All I can really do is wait.
+I'm out of promo codes.
+I have no control over App Store ranking.
+Any amount of engagement I try to have on Twitter won't bring in numbers like what happend in the last two days.
+So I guess I'll geek out on something else for a while, and take a break for the next few days :-).

 <script src="/assets/themes/jquery.js"> </script>
 <script src="/assets/themes/rank.js"> </script>